 Weapons of mass destruction (WMD) have been used for a long time.
 Recorded use of biological weapons dates back to the Middle Ages.
 Chemical weapons were used on a massive scale in World War I and World War II saw the development and use of nuclear weapons.
 Recently, the potential use of radiological materials in making radiological dispersion devises or so-called "dirty bombs" has emerged as a new threat.
 The threat posed by WMD is critical to each individual state's security, and to collective security on a global scale.
 The magnitude of destruction associated with the detonation of a single nuclear weapon in one of the world's large population centers would be overwhelming.
 The large number of casualties and the massive damage to the economic infrastructure would be devastating to the individual country and the entire world.
-The use of chemical weapons or a biological agent could produce widespread death among an unprotected civilian population.
-Due to the varied nature of the WMD threats, it is impossible for any single mechanism to provide sufficient security.
-Instead, the threat is best addressed through multiple measures at the global, regional, and national level.
+The use of chemical weapons or a biological agent in a conflict could produce widespread death among an unprotected civilian population.
+Due to the varied nature of the WMD threats, it is is best addressed through multiple measures at the global, regional, and national level.